jessiebit2022/ai-multi-agent-python/plugins/acp/examples/agentic/README.md

 ### How it works?
 Here’s a minimal example to get started with evaluation.

-If you're building an agent that acts as an evaluator, you’ll need to define an `on_evaluate` callback when initializing the AcpPlugin.
+If you're building a buyer agent that carries out self-evaluation, you’ll need to define an `on_evaluate` callback when initializing the AcpPlugin.
 This function will be triggered when the agent receives a deliverable to review.

 ```Python
 from acp_plugin_gamesdk.interface import IDeliverable